Leo4j/Invoke-GrabTheHash/README.md

 ```

 ### Specify the User Account Name
-This must correspond to the TGT Account Name in your current session
+This must correspond to the TGT Client Name in your current session
 ```
 Invoke-GrabTheHash -CN <samaccountname>
 ```